OP-TED/ted-xml-data-converter/development-methodology.md

 * TED XML Schemas
 * A million published XML notices
 * Validation Rules spreadsheets
-* The spreadsheets created from the April 2021 mapping of TED XML form items to business terms by EC
+* The spreadsheets created from the April 2021 mapping of TED XML form items to business terms by European Commission
 * TED XML procurement PDF forms

 #### eForms